alhenry/covid-o-meter/README.md

 #### Case statistics

-* Number of cases
+* Cumulative Number of cases
-* Daily case growth rate = Number of cases on current day / Number of cases on previous day
+* Number of new cases

 #### Death statistics

+* Cumulative number of deaths
-* Number of deaths
+* Number of new deaths
-* Case fatality rate = Number of deaths / Number of cases
+* Case fatality rate = Number of deaths (cumulative) / Number of cases (cumulative)
-* Daily death growth rate = Number of deaths on current day / Number of deaths on previous day

 #### Animation

-* Per day time-lapse of the following plots:
-* Number of cases
+* Number of cases (per-day time-lapse)
-* Number of deaths
+* Number of deaths (per-day time-lapse)

 ### Plot elements

 #### Y-Axis

-The Y-axis represents the corresponding _statistics_ on a log base 2 scale (number of cases / deaths) or a linear scale (daily case / death growth rate and case fatality rate).
+The Y-axis represents the corresponding _statistics_ on a log base 2 scale (default  for number of cumulative / new cases /deaths) or a linear scale (default for case fatality rate).

-Log scale is used to better model the exponential nature of the disease spread (for discussion, see e.g. [explainer by John Burn-Murdoch](https://twitter.com/jburnmurdoch/status/1237748598051409921)).
+The log base 2 scale is used to represent doubling rate due to the exponential nature of the disease spread (for discussion, see e.g. [explainer by John Burn-Murdoch](https://twitter.com/jburnmurdoch/status/1237748598051409921)).

 #### X-Axis